Markets

 For the last three months of 2025, Hims & Hers reported:

-• $617.8 million revenue, compared to $619 million analysts were penciling in.
+• Revenue of $617.8 million, compared to the $619 million analysts were penciling in.

-For the full-year 2026, the company expects:
+For the full year in 2026, the company expects:

-• Revenue to hit between $2.7 billion and $2.9 billion, compared to $2.74 billion analysts are currently expecting.
+• Revenue to hit between $2.7 billion and $2.9 billion, compared to the $2.74 billion analysts are currently expecting.

-• Adjusted EBITDA between $300 million and $375 million, compared to $369 million the Street is expecting.
+• Adjusted EBITDA between $300 million and $375 million, compared to the $369 million Wall Street is expecting.
+The company said it intends to accept smaller margins in its international business in the short term as it gains market share.

-The earnings report comes as the company faced massive blowback from regulators after it rolled out a copy of Novo Nordisk’s Wegovy pill early this month.
+The earnings report comes as the company has faced massive blowback from regulators after it rolled out a copy of Novo Nordisk’s Wegovy pill early this month.
 Hims is now facing a patent infringement lawsuit from Novo as well as potential charges by the Department of Justice.
-The company said its outlook assumes that it will continue to be able to sell copycat versions of Novo's drugs.

 The stock has also taken a hit: it is down more than 50% since the start of the year, with more than 30% of that drawdown coming after Hims announced the Wegovy pill copies.
-The stock fell about 2% in after-hours trading following the report.
+The stock fell about 4% in after-hours trading following the report.

-As its weight loss segment sits in a precarious place, the company has focused on expanding into new treatments and geographies.
+As its weight-loss segment sits in a precarious place, the company has focused on expanding into new treatments and geographies.

-While the company does not break out revenue by treatment segment, it did say that more than half of its revenue in 2025 came from "non-GLP-1 offerings."
-It has added hormone treatments and labs, including a cancer detection test from Grail.
+In the final quarter of 2025, Hims added hormone treatments and labs, including a cancer detection test from Grail.
 Hims announced last week that it would acquire Eucalyptus, an Australian digital health company, in a deal valued up to $1.15 billion.

 Last year, Hims bought Zava, a UK-based peer with a presence in France, Ireland, and Germany, for $265.7 million.
 It also announced that it would launch in Canada this year offering generic Wegovy.
 The Eucalyptus acquisition puts Hims in new markets — like Australia and Japan — and gives it a wider presence in other international markets like the United Kingdom, Germany, and Australia.

-The company also broke out its international revenue for the first time: In 2025 if it brought in $133.9 million from outside the US, compared to $26.8 million in 2024.
+The company also broke out its international revenue for the first time: in 2025 if it brought in $133.9 million from outside the US, compared to $26.8 million in 2024.

 More Markets